jfmwz/spark-admin/README.md

 * **Where is web server log?**

     Please click on [Server Logs] in the GUI menu, or track it at `<spark-admin>/static/server.log`

+* **I try to start Shark service, but nothing happens?**

+    If you start Shark service on existing clusters created by spark-ec2 script, but not Spark-Admin, remember to open the port 10000 on the master for the Spark-Admin web server to talk to.
+Also starting Shark service may take a few seconds, then you can wait for around 5 seconds then refresh the page.

 # Screenshots